kyma-project/kyma/components/asset-upload-service/README.md

 ## Overview

-The Asset Upload Service is an HTTP server that exposes the file upload functionality for Minio.
+The Asset Upload Service is an HTTP server that exposes the file upload functionality for MinIO.
 It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
 It can upload files to the private and public system buckets.

 ## Prerequisites